lizthompson07/DFO_IDapp/README.md

 # Running the app remotely (when you have internet connection)
-The app can be launched by entering shiny::runGitHub("DFO_IDapp", username = "lizthompson07", ref = "master") into the Console window and hitting “Run App” under the app.R window in top left of RStudio environment.
+The app can be launched by entering shiny::runGitHub("DFO_IDapp", username = "lizthompson07", ref = "master", launch.browser = TRUE) into the Console window and hitting “Run App” under the app.R window in top left of RStudio environment.